FastPoints2Mesh

 Impact

 Fast mesh reconstruction is an important foundation for tracking and interacting with complex objects in unstructured scenes.
 Its impact would surpass the robotics field alone, with applications in medicine, logistics, food processing and agriculture.
+The generated dataset can promote future novel work from the community and allow for benchmarking findings.

 Figure 1: A glimpse into robotic manipulators developed by the collaborators at SRL and CRL of ETH Zurich.